mautic/developer-documentation-new/docs/rest_api/stages.rst

 ``PATCH /stages/ID/edit``

-To edit a Asset and create a new one if the Asset isn't found:
+To edit a Stage and create a new one if the Stage isn't found:

 ``PUT /stages/ID/edit``

 **POST Parameters**

 .. list-table::
+   :widths: 30 70
    :header-rows: 1

    * - Name